My name is Anna Fagre, and I'm a veterinarian (DVM, PhD, MPH) with specialty training in diagnostic microbiology and infectious disease epidemiology.

 VIRAL EVOLUTION AND PATHOGENESIS

-How might a tripartite network of wildlife, invertebrates, and their shared pathogens inform surveillance and risk?
+How might the tripartite network of wildlife, arthropods, and their shared pathogens inform surveillance and transmission risk?

 How does host-pathogen co-evolution shape morbidity and mortality?